Program Educational Objectives (PEOs)

 Student Outcomes (SOs)

-Civil engineering education focuses on outcomes rather than simply on input.
-As part of the preparation process, department faculty, students and industry advisory board have adopted the Engineering Criteria outcomes and have defined specific outcomes to be achieved by the civil engineering students at the University of Kentucky.
-These outcomes are:
+UK civil engineering education focuses on outcomes rather than input.
+As part of the preparation process, department faculty, students and the industry advisory board have adopted the Engineering Accreditation Commission Student Outcomes, which are to be achieved by the time the Civil Engineering students graduate from the program.
+These specific outcomes are:

 - an ability to communicate effectively with a range of audiences